Volunteer in Thailand with Friends for Asia

 Participation Fees

-• 1 Week Program: Participation in the Doctor Follows Week for both local and international school students is 37,950 Thai Baht per student for either Bangkok or Chiang Mai.
+• 1 Week Program: Participation in the Doctor Follows Week for both local and international school students is 37,950 Thai Baht per student for Bangkok

 Project Fee Includes